Arjunm03/jic3313-aidocumentvalidationservice/README.md

 - npm

 ## Dependent Libraries:
-There are no external libraries/tools that are needed, apart from the system pre-requisites.
+There are no external libraries/tools that are needed, apart from the system prerequisites.
 However, the application currently uses the following libraries: react, react-dom, react-pdf, react-router-dom, react-scripts, web-vitals, bcryptjs, cors, dotenv, express, mongoose, multer, multer-gridfs-storage, and nodemon.
 Instructions to quickly install these dependencies will be addressed in the "Installation of Application" instructions.

 ## Download Instructions:
 There are two ways to download this application: